m-zajac/goprojectdemo/README.md

 - Can use some storage or db for persistent cache.
 - Persistent cache could not be fast enough...
 - API can return "Accepted" status, if data isn't available at some level of cache yet.
-In this case the same request should be eventualy responded with proper data.
+In this case the same request should be eventually responded with proper data.

 # Development